-Discipleship is a fancy word.
-It means simply learning how to a follower of Jesus in every aspect of your life and throughout your whole life.
+At NDC, we call small groups D-Groups.
+Or Discipleship Groups.
+Discipleship is a fancy word that means learning how to be a follower of Jesus in every aspect of your life and throughout your whole life.
 At NDC, we believe this process of growth isn’t private or individual.
 It really happens in community with others.
-That’s where Discipleship Groups (D-Groups) come in.
+That’s where D-Groups come in.

 Our D-Groups are small groups of 8-12 people who meet regularly to connect relationally, grow spiritually, and serve together.
-They typically meet in homes around the city but are currently gathering on Zoom or in safe and socially-distanced ways.
+They typically meet in homes around the city or at NDC.

 We have four key areas where you can volunteer on Sundays.
 This is a great way to connect with others and use your gifts to serve God and our community.

 Host Team volunteers work at our gatherings to show hospitality and serve attendees.
-Whether it’s brewing coffee, greeting people at the door, handing out bulletins, or giving directions, you will have the opportunity to be people’s first impression of NDC.
+Whether it’s greeting people at the door, giving directions, or helping with seating on Sundays, you will have the opportunity to be people’s first impression of NDC.

 Service Production Team